 - IRAs started in January 2009 and always maxed out returned an estimated 12.94% annually so far!

 In every time period, starting an IRA and always maxing it out was an excellent financial move!

-Why Always Maxing Out Your IRA is the Best Option
+Always Maxing Out Your IRA is the Best Option

-Even in the worst case, 1997, an always maxed out IRA still would have returned over 7.273% a year… a very good result, which you could have attained by merely buying and holding an index fund.
+Even in the worst case, an always maxed out IRA still would have returned over 8.5% a year… a very good result.
+Also, a very good result which you could have attained by merely buying and holding an index fund.

-While we wouldn’t suggest staying 100% in stocks (especially a mere 500 stocks from a single country), passive portfolios work best for the vast majority of people looking to save for retirement.
-With that in mind, you shouldn’t try to beat the above numbers… consider them an investing ideal and a theoretical (not to mention just a guess!).
+While we wouldn’t suggest staying 100% in stocks (especially a mere 500 stocks from a single country), passive portfolios work best for the vast majority of people.
+With that in mind, you shouldn’t try to beat the above numbers… consider them an investing ideal and a theoretical (and just a guess).

 Have you always maxed out your IRA?
 Even if you haven’t, how does your balance compare to the above chart?